-The invention, in another form thereof, is directed to a system including a laser shock peening apparatus and a controller to selectively control the laser shock peening apparatus.
-The controller is configured to direct the laser shock peening apparatus to laser shock peen the object at a plurality of locations to form at least one set of simultaneously formed, spaced-apart adjacent laser shock peened surfaces and to induce the generation of a respective shockwave in association with the formation of each laser shock peened surface.
-The respective spaced-apart relationship between the respective laser shock peened surfaces of at least one respective set of laser shock peened surfaces is sufficient to enable the respective shockwaves associated therewith to encounter one another within the object.
+The invention, in another form thereof, is directed to a method that involves simultaneously laser shock peening an object at a plurality of locations to form at least one pair of adjacent, spaced-apart laser shock peened surfaces on the object and to induce the generation of a respective shockwave in association with the formation of each laser shock peened surface.
+The respective spaced-apart relationship between the respective laser shock peened surfaces of at least one respective laser shock peened surface pair is sufficient to enable the respective shockwaves associated therewith to encounter one another within the object.